-The payment processors typically charge a 2 to 3 percent fee on credit card payments they process.
+The payment processors typically charge a 2-3% fee on credit card payments they process.
 When you’re paying a large bill like a property tax bill, that can really add up especially if the fee outweighs any credit card rewards you might earn.

 3. You Get a Tax Break Because of Your Property Taxes

 Buying a home is an expensive process, but owning one can get you tax deductions, tax credits and tax rebates on your next tax bill.
 You can deduct what you paid in property taxes throughout the year when you file your federal income tax return.

 This tax break reduces the amount of tax you owe, and it can even help you qualify for a refund.
 Just don’t forget to pay taxes by the tax deadline.

 Find Out: States With the Highest Property Taxes

 4. You Can Pay Your Property Taxes Out of Escrow

 Many mortgage companies make paying property taxes more manageable by paying your property taxes out of an escrow account you fund by paying 1/12 of your tax bill with each monthly mortgage payment.
 Just be sure to follow up every now and then to check that your tax bills are being made on time because you are trusting your lender to pay these bills on your behalf.